menu

 Erin is a very small city located in the state of Tennessee.
 With a population of 1,220 people and two associated neighborhoods, Erin is the 268th largest community in Tennessee.

-The education level of Erin citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.39% of adults 25 and older in Erin have a college degree.
+In terms of college education, Erin is nearly on par with the US average for all cities of 21.84%: 19.39% of adults 25 and older in Erin have a bachelor's degree or advanced degree.

 The per capita income in Erin in 2022 was $30,223, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,892 for a family of four.
 However, Erin contains both very wealthy and poor people as well.